yoelmatveyev/Izhora/README.md

 Although the computer is fully operational, each operation takes about 40,000 generations on average.
 Programs longer than 10-20k will inevitably slow down Golly's hashlife algorithm.
 Don't expect to see more than 100 operations per second.
 It is, after all, a large cellular automation patterns with millions of cells.
 The only way to run it faster is currently to download the machine's state, process it by the emulator, and upload it back to the machine.
 A simulator running it inside Golly is yet to be written.

+# Rules

+## Fireworld

+***1. A cell is born if surrounded by one live cell horizontally or vertically adjacent to it, while one other live cell is adjacent to it in diagonal.***

+***2. A live cell survives either if there are no other live cells in its neighborhood or there are exactly three live cells adjacent to it in a particular way: two adjacent orthogonally (horizontally or vertically), while the third one is adjacent in diagonal.***

+***3. Dead cells count as empty and don't interfere with birth or survival, if they are present in the neighborhood.
+They do prevent a cell to get born in their place though, as usual in the "Generations" rules.***

+***4. A dead cell becomes empty in the next generation.***

+This rule may be abbreviated in Golly simply as **03ajkr/2ak/3**.

+## Fireworld2

+The same as above and:

+***5. A cell is born if surrounded by 7 live cells***

+***6. A cell is born if surrounded by 1 live cell and 2 or 3 wire cells.***

+***7. A cell is born if surrounded by two horizontally adjacent live cells and 2 or 3 wire cells.***

+## FireWorld

+The same as Fireworld2, except that the last rule is generalized to march the birth rule of the original Fireworld.

+***7. A cell is born, if surrounded by 1 orthogonal, 1 diagonal neighboring live cells and 2 or 3 wire cells.***

 # Golly scripts

-To load a program, add the [Fireworld2.rule](https://github.com/yoelmatveyev/Izhora/blob/main/Golly/Fireworld2.rule) to your Golly rule directory, open the pattern [Izhora.rle](https://github.com/yoelmatveyev/Izhora/blob/main/Golly/Izhora1.rle) or [Izhora.mc](https://github.com/yoelmatveyev/Izhora/blob/main/Golly/Izhora1.mc) into Golly. then run the [load script](https://github.com/yoelmatveyev/Izhora/blob/main/Golly/scripts/izhora_load.py).
+To load a program, add [Fireworld2.rule](https://github.com/yoelmatveyev/Izhora/blob/main/Golly/Fireworld2.rule) and  [FireWorld.rule](https://github.com/yoelmatveyev/Izhora/blob/main/Golly/FireWorld.rule) to your Golly rule directory, open the pattern [Izhora.rle](https://github.com/yoelmatveyev/Izhora/blob/main/Golly/Izhora1.rle) or [Izhora.mc](https://github.com/yoelmatveyev/Izhora/blob/main/Golly/Izhora1.mc) into Golly. then run the [load script](https://github.com/yoelmatveyev/Izhora/blob/main/Golly/scripts/izhora_load.py).

 The format of raw images is as follows: